 The Reference and Instruction Librarian provides expert reference and research support, teaches research, and utilizes technology to develop and deliver focused instruction to support curricular needs.
 The librarian also provides oversight of the library’s interlibrary loan and document delivery services and collaborates with colleagues in the administration of the library, to include policy development, data reporting, and the development and delivery of responsive services.
 The Reference and Instruction Librarian position is a 12 month, tenure track Law Library faculty appointment reporting to the Associate Dean for Information Resources and Technology & Director of the Law Library.
-Routine work hours are Monday-Friday, 8 a.m.-4:30 p.m., with occasional hours outside that time frame.
-A start date of July 1, 2019 is preferred but negotiable.
+Routine work hours are Monday-Friday, 8:00 a.m.-4:30 p.m., with occasional hours outside that time frame.

 Reference and Research Support: Provide roving/on call reference service at scheduled times (approximately 10 hours per week); respond to faculty and administration requests for reference and research assistance; provide reference consultations to law students; help staff Information Desk.

 Teaching: Provide research instruction to groups and classes; co-teach a one-credit advanced legal research course; participate in library orientation activities for new students; coordinate faculty and visiting scholar training and TWEN/password support.

 Library Publications: Create and maintain web-based research guides; update pages on the Law Library’s website in areas of responsibility; create and update other web and print library publications.

 Faculty and Professional Engagement: Participate in library, law school, and/or university-wide committees; participate in library professional activities and associations; contribute to the profession through research and scholarship; attend continuing education meetings and workshops; review professional literature related to library and legal fields to maintain proficiency in library theory and practice.